eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 + **series.dmna**: All time-dependent parameter values are specified in this file.
 It must contain at least the time series of the meteorological parameters wind direction (in degrees against north clockwise), wind speed (in m/s), and Obukhov length (in m) in form of subsequent hourly means for an integer number of days.
 + **grid file** (e*\*\*\*.dmna): Contains the emission data speciﬁed on a three-dimensional grid.

-The user is referred to the [AUSTAL](https://www.umweltbundesamt.de/en/topics/air/air-quality-control-in-europe/download) documentation for more information on the input parameters and data files.
+The user is referred to the [`AUSTAL`](https://www.umweltbundesamt.de/en/topics/air/air-quality-control-in-europe/download) documentation for more information on the input parameters and data files.

 ### [Running AUSTAL](#running-austal)

-To launch a simulation with AUSTAL, click **Calculate Dispersion** in the Open-ALAQS toolbar.
-In the new window that appears, specify the path to the AUSTAL executable and the project directory (**Work Directory**) where all output files will be written.
-Click **Run AUSTAL** to start the dispersion calculation.
+To launch a simulation with AUSTAL, click `Calculate Dispersion` in the Open-ALAQS toolbar.
+In the new window that appears, specify the path to the AUSTAL executable and the project directory (`Work Directory`) where all output files will be written.
+Click `Run AUSTAL` to start the dispersion calculation.

 We note that AUSTAL can also be run independently outside Open-ALAQS.

 ![running-austal.PNG](./../open_alaqs/assets/running-austal.PNG)

-By default, a file named **austal.log** is generated at the end of the dispersion calculation with information on the program, the program run, the applied input data of file **austal.txt**, and a list with the main results of the dispersion calculation.
-Option **Erase Log File at the Start of the Calculation** deletes any existing log file in the specified directory before the calculation, otherwise log information is appended to the file.
+By default, a file named `austal.log` is generated at the end of the dispersion calculation with information on the program, the program run, the applied input data of file `austal.txt`, and a list with the main results of the dispersion calculation.
+Option `Erase Log File at the Start of the Calculation` deletes any existing log file in the specified directory before the calculation, otherwise log information is appended to the file.

-The project directory contains as well **.dmna** files with the concentration distributions near ground for the various characteristic concentration values (annual mean, short-time values).
+The project directory contains as well `.dmna` files with the concentration distributions near ground for the various characteristic concentration values (annual mean, short-time values).
 All files are simple text files, their contents can be processed further with any suitable text editor.

 ### [Output data](#output-data)

 AUSTAL calculates the substance-specific annual means and possibly daily or hourly means with a given number of exceedings.
-More precisely, the annual mean is the mean over the time period defined by the provided file **series.dmna**.
+More precisely, the annual mean is the mean over the time period defined by the provided file `series.dmna`.
 In a first step, only the annual mean should be considered.

-The corresponding file for the pollutant HC for example is hc-y00a.dmna ('00' refers to the grid and will play a role only for nested grids, 'a' refers to additional load).
-The statistical uncertainty of every concentration value is provided in the corresponding file, for example hc-y00s.dmna.
+The corresponding file for the pollutant HC for example is `hc-y00a.dmna` ('00' refers to the grid and will play a role only for nested grids, 'a' refers to additional load).
+The statistical uncertainty of every concentration value is provided in the corresponding file, for example `hc-y00s.dmna`.

-The file contains the annual mean concentration for each grid cell of the calculation grid (see **austal.txt**) in microgramm per cubic metre (see file header).
+The file contains the annual mean concentration for each grid cell of the calculation grid (see `austal.txt`) in microgramm per cubic metre (see file header).
 The output files can be inspected with any text editor.
 Importing and creating graphical visualizations using Excel or a GIS system is also straightforward, as the data is organized in a north-oriented matrix.

 By default, the concentration file only contains the ground layer (K=1).
-Using the **NOSTANDARD** option, more layers can be written out (e.g. with the additional input line **NOSTANDARD;Kmax=3** in austal.txt).
+Using the `NOSTANDARD` option, more layers can be written out (e.g. with the additional input line `NOSTANDARD;Kmax=3` in `austal.txt`).

 ### [Visualize results](#visualize-results)